ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Here we also shift the stored point by 32x32 pixels, because the checkpoint's axis is placed in its top-left corner, but the Robot's axis is placed at the middle bottom point.
 Because of that, the Robot would respawn a bit left and above the desired central point.

-Go to the "Draw" tab and erase the line `ct.draw(this);`.
+Go to the "On Create" tab and add a line `this.visible = false;`.
 This will make checkpoints invisible during the gameplay.

 Now go to the `Spikes` type and mark them as a "Deadly" collision: